See a vulnerability summary

 Role required: User, Vulnerability Manager or Group Manager

-In the Vulnerabilities section, when you click on a type of vulnerability, you then access a set of spaces dedicated to it.
-The header is visible across the latter, and it informs the group name, the type of vulnerability, and the amount of time it may take you to remediate it.
+In the Vulnerabilities section, when you click on the associated weakness, you then access a set of spaces dedicated to it.
+The header is visible across the latter, and it informs the group name, the weakness that groups the vulnerabilities, and the amount of time it may take you to remediate one vulnerability.

-The Locations section informs where in your system each vulnerability of the selected type was detected and provides relevant information for its management.
+The Vulnerabilities section informs where in your system each vulnerability related to the selected weakness was detected and provides relevant information for its management.

 These are the descriptions of what you find in the table: